formal-land/formal.land/docs/tools/coq-of-ocaml/language/ocaml-core.md

   let* (x2, x3) = get_head l2 in
   return (x1 + x2 + x3)
 ```
-We translate the program using similar let-notations in Coq.
+We translate the program using similar let-notations in Rocq.
 We require the user to manually insert these notations.
 For example, here `coq-of-ocaml` generates:
 ```coq
 Definition _return {a : Set} (x : a) : option a := Some x.